Avalanche: Human involvement

-Prevention
+How to prevent avalanches

 Preventative measures are employed in areas where avalanches pose a significant threat to people, such as ski resorts, mountain towns, roads, and railways.
 There are several ways to prevent avalanches and lessen their power and develop preventative measures to reduce the likelihood and size of avalanches by disrupting the structure of the snowpack, while passive measures reinforce and stabilize the snowpack in situ.
 The simplest active measure is repeatedly traveling on a snowpack as snow accumulates; this can be by means of boot-packing, ski-cutting, or machine grooming.
 Explosives are used extensively to prevent avalanches, by triggering smaller avalanches that break down instabilities in the snowpack, and removing overburden that can result in larger avalanches.
 Explosive charges are delivered by a number of methods including hand-tossed charges, helicopter-dropped bombs, Gazex concussion lines, and ballistic projectiles launched by air cannons and artillery.
 Passive preventive systems such as snow fences and light walls can be used to direct the placement of snow.
 Snow builds up around the fence, especially the side that faces the prevailing winds.
 Downwind of the fence, snow build-up is lessened.
 This is caused by the loss of snow at the fence that would have been deposited and the pickup of the snow that is already there by the wind, which was depleted of snow at the fence.
 When there is a sufficient density of trees, they can greatly reduce the strength of avalanches.
 They hold snow in place and when there is an avalanche, the impact of the snow against the trees slows it down.
 Trees can either be planted or they can be conserved, such as in the building of a ski resort, to reduce the strength of avalanches.